Location Access and Privacy

 Overview

-OuterSpatial uses iOS location access to support nearby content, map location, check-ins, Adventure Mode alerts, and challenge location alerts.
-You can review location access from Location Settings in the app and manage the final permission level in iOS Settings.
+OuterSpatial uses location access to support nearby content, map location, check-ins, Adventure Mode, Area Alerts, and challenge location alerts.
+You can review location access from Location Settings in the app and manage the final permission level in your device settings.

 Open Location Settings